Matt32609/MUET-actual-score/README.md

 What concepts have I integrated:
 ---------------------------------------------------------------------------------------------------------------------------
-- Modular Programming & Encapsulation:
+- Modular Programming

 The logic is organized into distinct functions .
-This makes the code more readable and ensures that specific tasks like greeting the user and processing scores—are isolated and manageable.
+This makes the code more readable and ensures that specific tasks like greeting the user and processing scores are isolated and manageable.

 - User Input & Data Validation: